AliAmini93/robot-path-planning/README.md

-# optimization in routing using Genetic Algorithm
+# Optimization in Routing Using Genetic Algorithm